Charged particle tracking via edge-classifying interaction networks: Measurements

-While this preliminary FPGA acceleration work is promising, there are several limitations of the current FPGA implementation of the IN: \begin{enumerate} \item The design does not easily scale to beyond $\mathcal O(100)$ nodes and $\mathcal O(1,000)$ edges. \item The neural network itself is small, and while it is effective for $\pt> 2\GeV$ graphs, it may not be sufficient for lower-$\pt$ graphs. \item The FPGA design makes no assumptions about the possible graph connectivity (e.g. layer 1 nodes are only connected to layer 2 nodes), and instead allows all nodes to potentially participate in message passing.
-However by taking this additional structure into account, the hardware resources can be significantly reduced. \item Quantization-aware training~\cite{bertmoons,NIPS2015_5647,zhang2018lq, ternary-16,zhou2016dorefa,JMLR:v18:16-456,xnornet, micikevicius2017mixed,Zhuang_2018_CVPR, wang2018training,bnnpaper} using \textsc{QKeras}~\cite{Coelho:2020zfu,qkeras} or \textsc{Brevitas}~\cite{FINNR,brevitas}, parameter pruning~\cite{optimalbraindamage,han2016deep,lotteryticket,supermask,stateofpruning,Hawks:2021ruw}, and general hardware-algorithm codesign can significantly reduce the necessary FPGA resources by reducing the required bit precision and removing irrelevant operations. \item The design can be made more flexible, configurable, and reusable by integrating it fully with a user-friendly interface like \texttt{hls4ml}~\cite{hls4ml}. \end{enumerate}
+While this preliminary FPGA acceleration work is promising, there are several limitations of the current FPGA implementation of the IN: \begin{enumerate} \item This fully-pipelined design cannot easily scale to beyond $\mathcal O(100)$ nodes and $\mathcal O(1,000)$ edges.
+However, if the initiation interval requirements are loosened, it can scale up to $O(10,000)$ nodes and edges. \item The neural network itself is small, and while it is effective for $\pt> 2\GeV$ graphs, it may not be sufficient for lower-$\pt$ graphs. \item The FPGA design makes no assumptions about the possible graph connectivity (e.g. layer 1 nodes are only connected to layer 2 nodes), and instead allows all nodes to potentially participate in message passing.
+However by taking this additional structure into account, the hardware resources can be significantly reduced. \item Quantization-aware training~\cite{bertmoons,NIPS2015_5647,zhang2018lq,ternary-16,zhou2016dorefa,JMLR:v18:16-456,xnornet,micikevicius2017mixed,Zhuang_2018_CVPR,wang2018training,bnnpaper} using \textsc{QKeras}~\cite{Coelho:2020zfu,qkeras} or \textsc{Brevitas}~\cite{FINNR,brevitas}, parameter pruning~\cite{optimalbraindamage,han2016deep,lotteryticket,supermask,stateofpruning,Hawks:2021ruw}, and general hardware-algorithm codesign can significantly reduce the necessary FPGA resources by reducing the required bit precision and removing irrelevant operations. \item The design can be made more flexible, configurable, and reusable by integrating it fully with a user-friendly interface like \texttt{hls4ml}~\cite{hls4ml}. \end{enumerate}